Scroll to content

 We believe that children need to be in school for all sessions, so that they can make the most progress possible.
 However, we do understand that there are circumstances under which a parent may legitimately request leave of absence for a child to attend, e.g. a special event.
 We expect parents and carers to contact the school at least a week in advance.

-Parents are encouraged not to take children out of school for family holidays during term time.
-The Headteacher has the authority to grant up to 10 days for a family holiday but this is considered on a case by case basis and will take into account a range of risk factors currently affecting the child.
+Parents are discouraged from taking children out of school for family holidays during term time.
+The Headteacher has the authority to grant up to 10 days for a family holiday but this is considered on a case by case basis and will take into account a range of risk factors currently affecting the individual child/children.

 The Headteacher and/or class teachers will arrange meetings with parents to discuss incidents of poor attendance, punctuality or concern which may involve the Education Welfare Service.